kraftj/PRScs/README.md

 This script may need adaptation depending on server & available environments.

-Replace at least the following variables:
+Replace the following variables:

 * bimfile (bim file of target sample)
 * bimloc (path to bim file)
 * outname (name of output files)
+* outdir (name of output directory, useful for multiple runs)
 * file (transformed input sumstats)
 * samplesize (GWAS sample size)
 * condaenv (name of your conda env)